 Need more information?

 IT's instructions about VPN and older proxy technology (i.e., configuring your browser to use proxypac) may be useful.
-Be advised, though, that the proxypac will be retired late December 2013; VPN will remain active for uses other than connecting to library resources.
+Be advised, though, that the proxypac was retired in December 2013; VPN will remain active for uses other than connecting to library resources.